face-hh/webx/docs/htmlpp.md

 # HTML++

-HTML ++ looks similar to regular HTML5, but with some differences.
+HTML++ looks similar to regular HTML5, but with some differences.
 Note that B9 is a new engine, not all classic HTML5 features are supported.

 ## Basic structure.